 Focus on your value, not current market conditions.

-Inflation is high, and it has been for months — and it might be tempting to bring it up as a reason for a raise.
+Inflation is high, and it has been for several years—and it might be tempting to bring it up as a reason for a raise.
 As much as the squeeze on your paycheck can be frustrating, resist the urge to cite that as the reason your pay should increase.
 Focus instead on the value you bring to the company, what you’ve accomplished, and any supporting data points.
+By emphasizing your individual contributions—such as exceeding performance goals, successfully leading projects, or improving business outcomes—you demonstrate a tangible return on investment for your employer.

 Be honest about why you want to stay.

 If you truly want to stay and grow with the company, say it.
-Being genuine about why you love working there — and why you want to continue — will create the space for you and your manager to talk genuinely and transparently about the steps toward a potential pay raise.
+Being genuine about why you love working there—and why you want to continue—will create the space for you and your manager to talk genuinely and transparently about the steps toward a potential pay raise.
+Moreover, expressing your commitment reinforces your long-term investment in the team’s success and demonstrates loyalty, which employers highly value.

 Time the conversation correctly.